-Essential Functions for Occupational Therapy, Physical Therapy, and Orthopaedic Physician Assistants Set forth below are the Essential Functions that you must be able to meet in order to successfully complete the Occupational Therapy, Physical Therapy, and/or Orthopaedic Physician Assistant programs at the University of St. Augustine for Health Sciences.
+Essential Functions for Occupational Therapy and Physical Therapy Set forth below are the Essential Functions that you must be able to meet in order to successfully complete the Occupational Therapy, Physical Therapy, and/or Orthopaedic Assistant programs at the University of St. Augustine for Health Sciences.

 We wish to facilitate your success.
 If you know of any reason that you cannot now, or after standard instruction, meet all of the functions set forth below, you are to inform the Student Services Office so you can be counseled regarding the process for requesting reasonable accommodations.
 The University of St. Augustine for Health Sciences wishes to make reasonable accommodations in areas in which it is able to do so.